MTH548/MTH548/docs/_sources/Digests/digest_8.rst

     We can use api to get data from website.
 Can we use api to do more things to website?
     Like change some material on website.

 Yes, if the API provides such functionality.
-For example, Twitter API lets one post new tweets, Wikipedia API allows one edit Wikipedia pages etc.
+For example, using Twitter API we can post new tweets, using Wikipedia API we can edit Wikipedia pages etc.

 **Alex asks:**

     Is there a way to check our mid semester grades so far?

 80% of the final grade is based on project reports, so you can take the average of report grades.
-The grade may be somewhat lower or higher depending on the other 20% which are based on attendance and weekly digest submissions.
+Your grade may be somewhat lower or higher depending on the other 20% which are based on attendance and weekly digest submissions.
 If you assume that you are getting an "A" on the 20% and combine it with your report grade average for the remaining 80%, it will give you the upper estimate of the grade you can get at this point.